 Economic Freedom Fighters–fiery half baby chicken: they are fiery upstart and former ANC Youth League leader Julius Malema’s new party with nationalization and land redistribution at the center of the agenda.

 Freedom Front–Boer Wors roll: defending the old National Party and extreme right ways.
 This is a farmer’s sausage, folks.
-Do I need to explain?
+Do we need to explain?

 One Poppy’s server said that people ate in line with their political beliefs but another said that people ordered more E.F.F. fiery half baby chickens because that’s the most popular dish.